LSMS Music Educator's Conference 2019 - #LSMSCONF

 Choosing Creativity: Music for All

-LSMS Music Educators' Conference 2019 will take place on Friday 1st February 2019 at College Court, Leicester.
+LSMS Music Educators' Conference 2019 took place on Friday 1st February 2019 at College Court, Leicester.

 Marie Bessant - OCR GCSE 9-1: Approaches to coursework preparation & OCR: Approaches to the GCSE Listening exam